Proof that medieval churchmen were good at marketing. 😄

 Quiteria was born in Aire in 547, into a noble Visigoth family.

-At that time, the Visigoths reigned over the southwest of France.
+At that time, the Visigoths had a stranglehold on the southwest of France.

 They were arian christians, a branch considered heretical by the catholic church.